Trade compensation details unveiled for feather sectors | The Western Producer

 Bibeau’s announcement is the latest in a series of compensation packages the federal government has committed to paying out as a result of negotiating away market share when signing recent trade deals.

-She said is committed to offering the sector further compensation, this time for losses incurred in negotiations over the new-NAFTA.
+She said the government is committed to offering the sector further compensation, this time for losses incurred in negotiations over the new-NAFTA.

 Bibeau was non-committal when asked for a timeline on that compensation.